ZeusLN/zeus-docs/docs/for-users/local-wallets/privacy.md

 Simple Taproot Channels can also be requested from our LSP, Olympus by ZEUS.

+Simple Taproot Channels are only supported with Embedded LND wallets.
+Expect full Taproot channel support in both LND and LDK wallets in future releases.

 ## Neutrino block filters

 When checking your addresses' balances, many Bitcoin wallets leak those addresses and balances to wallet providers, or another third party.
 ZEUS doesn't.